Learning Lessons from the Garden

 Genesis 1:26-31, 3:1-13 (14-19), 20-24, Romans 8:31-39

-With Eliezer Valentin-Castañón, who is pastor of Trinity UMC in Frederick, has taught theology at Course of Study Program at both Wesley Theological Seminary and at Perkins School of Theology.
+Rev. Dr. Valentín-Castañón, superintendent of the Frederick District, has taught theology at both Wesley Theological Seminary and at Perkins School of Theology.

 Head & Heart Discussion